 If you have symptoms of preterm labour, both you and your baby will be examined and monitored.

-Information from these examinations and tests can help you and your doctor or registered midwife decide whether to treat early labour and delay the birth or let it continue.
+Information from these examinations and tests can help you and your doctor or midwife decide whether to treat early labour and delay the birth or let it continue.

 You will be examined for tenderness in your uterus.
 Your temperature, pulse, and rate of breathing will be checked.
 Depending on your symptoms, you may have one or more examinations or tests, including:

 Preterm labour isn't always treated.
-When deciding whether—and how—to treat it, your doctor or registered midwife will think about:
+When deciding whether—and how—to treat it, your doctor or midwife will think about:

 If your water hasn't broken, you will be observed for at least an hour or two to see if your contractions continue and your cervix changes (opens and thins).
 If your cervix doesn't change, or if your contractions stop or slow down, you may be sent home.